Online NP Programs in New Jersey: Guide to Top Schools

 What kind of financial aid is available for my online NP program?

-Scholarships and grants are given out by many groups, including private organizations, professional associations, community groups, and educational institutions.
+The three most common forms of financial assistance for online NP students are scholarships, grants, and loans.
+Scholarships and grants are funded by many groups, including private organizations, professional associations, community groups, and educational institutions.
 These make for excellent options for NP students looking to minimize their educational debt, since they don’t typically require repayment.
-However, if you are unable to find funding to fully cover your school expenses, student loans can also be a good option.

 What is an accelerated nurse practitioner program?

-How to Earn Licensing and Certification as a Nurse Practitioner in New Jersey
+Licensing and Certification as a Nurse Practitioner in New Jersey

-There’s another big step that needs to take place: you’ll need to pass a national NP certification test.
+After applying, you’ll need to pass a national NP certification test.
 New Jersey requires that you take an exam from either the American Association of Nurse Practitioners (AANP), which is for clinical practice roles, or the American Nurses Credentialing Center (ANCC), with clinical management, research, and education factors added to its questions about care.

-As for costs, the ANCC test is between $295 and $395, depending on your membership status.
+The ANCC test is between $295 and $395, depending on your membership status.
 For the AANP exam, the cost is between $240 and $315, which also depends on group membership.
 State licensing costs $200, with an extra $40 to $70 dollars for the fingerprinting and background checking.

 Lastly, you’ll need to think about renewal of your New Jersey NP license every two years.
 The state consumer affairs group also requires 30 continuing education credits.